Crafting Memories: How to Plan a Woodworking Shop That Will Inspire Your Soul

 This layout also allows you to cut large longboards with ease.
 If you have the space, you can place a jointer and a planer adjacent to the table saw.

-It’s a good idea to leave sufficient space between the table saw, these machines, and any other stationary tools in your shop.
+It’s a good idea to leave sufficient space between the table saw these machines, and any other stationary tools in your shop.
 This will allow you to safely and easily move the pieces between these stations for ripping, cutting, and crosscutting.

 Depending on your shop design, you may also need to include a workspace where you can work with your hand tools.
 Having this type of workspace near your main tools will reduce backtracking and make it easier to complete projects.
 A couple of sturdy sawhorses and some 3/4″ marine ply make a pretty good worktable you can move around and take apart when necessary.